-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members' Report.
+The activities of the College, together with the factors likely to affect its future development and performance are set out in the Strategic Report, including the exceptional impact of an unprecedented global coronavirus pandemic.
 The financial position of the College, its cash flow, liquidity and borrowings are presented in the financial statements and accompanying notes.

-The College currently has a total of £11,480,000 in loans outstanding, with 4 lenders, negotiated at various dates.
+The College currently has a total of £10,582,000 in loans outstanding, with 4 lenders, negotiated at various dates.
+The terms of the existing agreements are for another 22 years.
 The College's forecasts and financial projections indicate that it will be able to adequately service all loan commitments for the foreseeable future.